Project-MONAI/monai-deploy/guidelines/monai-application-package.md

     - A value of `0` SHALL indicate that no timeout is being applied to the Application.

+  - `MONAI_WORKDIR`: The Application's working directory (default: `/var/monai/`).

+    - The value provided must be an absolute path (first character is `/`).

+    - When not provided the default path `/var/monai/` SHALL be assumed.

 #### Table of Environment Variables